Knowing how to reduce risks when investing in property is vital if you want to ensure you get the best possible returns on investment.

 So, should you buy to let or buy to sell?
 There isn’t really a right or wrong answer to this but many savvy investors do a mixture of the two.

-Buy to let properties are great for growing your portfolio value and benefitting from any long-term value increases.
+Buy to let investments are great for growing your portfolio value and benefitting from any long-term value increases.
 In many ways, they are a great way to build a ‘pension pot’.

 On the other hand, buying a property to renovate and sell on can give you a fast return and improve your cash flow.
 They are great for the relatively short-term ‘wins’.

-Many property investors start by doing up properties to sell on to build up their capital and then eventually move to become landlords.
+Many investors start by doing up run-down homes to sell on to build up their capital and then eventually move to become landlords.

 By doing both together you are able to better respond to changing market conditions.
 You are also securing both a short and long-term income.